SILVIA is short for Symbolically Isolated Linguistically Variable Intelligence Algorithms.

-So what sets SILVIA apart from other artificial intelligence systems, speech recognition or any other technology?
+So what sets SILVIA apart from other conversational intelligence systems, speech recognition or any other technology?
 SILVIA’s patented technology is NOT necessarily server-based.
 Yes you read that right.
 SILVIA can run natively on devices.
 SILVIA can operate within the context of a client’s desktop application, mobile device, as part of our SILVIA Server, or as a node in a peer-to-peer network, and of course in the cloud.

 The SILVIA platform consists of the runtime, a developer studio, extensible plug-ins to connect to data sources or applications, and brain files that control the app’s behavior.
 The built-in database makes it possible for SILVIA to learn and remember the preferences of those she serves.
 She can use this stored knowledge in a number of ways, including to infer user intent and to proactively engage the user.

 ( Intelligent Virtual Agent Vendors posted by Amy Stapleton)